quist00/carpentries.org/_posts/2020/03/2020-03-30-more-tips-teaching-online.md

 ---
 layout: page
-authors: ["Julie Vecchio", "Hanna Varachkina", "Darya Vanichkina", "Angelique Trusler", "Serah Njambi Rono"]
+authors: ["Julie Vecchio", "Hanna Varachkina", "Darya Vanichkina", "Angelique Trusler", "Serah Njambi Kiburu"]
 teaser: "This post  is the second in our round of invaluable community-contributed tips for teaching online."
 title: "More Community-Contributed Tips for Teaching Online"
 date: 2020-03-30